nooooaaaaah/amLazy/ReadMe.md

 > "Type your question"
 ```

-Upon launch, you'll be greeted with a minimalist TUI interface asking you to create your first virtual bubble tea.
-Navigate through the menu using your keyboard arrows and select ingredients to add to your tea.

 3. **Using the Assistant**

 - **Type your task or command intent**: Such as "compress folder" or "download file from URL".